woodssss/AP-scheme-for-LFP-equation/README.md

 # AP-scheme-for-LFP-equation
 This project provides code for paper ().
 # Precompute fractional laplacian matrix
-One can use following code to compute the computatioanl matrix for different parameters; we also provide all the precomputed matrix we used in the paper.
+One can use following code to compute the precomputed fractional laplacian matrix for different parameters; we also provide all the precomputed matrix we used in the paper.
 ## s=0.5 (alpha=1)
 ```
 M_pre_pl_alp1.m